Mr. Gay India

-Mr. Gay World India is a national beauty pageant that selects its winner to represent India at gay pageants globally notably to the annual Mr Gay World.
-The National Director and Producer of the organization is the 2014 winner, Sushant Divgikar.
-The Assistant Managers are Sanket Sveronic and Darshil of the organization.
+Mr Gay World India is a national beauty pageant that selects its winner to represent India at gay pageants globally, including to the annual Mr Gay World competition.
+The National Director and Producer of the organization is the director of Mist LGBTQ Foundation, Sriram Sridhar.

 The inception of the pageant happened in 2008 when Zoltan Parag was crowned the first Mr. Gay India.
 The event received media attention heavily when popular model and reality star Sushant Divgikar won the pageant in 2014.
-Subsequently, the pageant which at first was irregular is now held annually in Mumbai.
+Subsequently, the pageant which at first was irregular is now held annually in different cities of India.

 History

-Zoltan Parag was the first ever winner of Mr. Gay India he represented India at International Mr Gay Competition in 2008.
+Zoltan Parag was the first ever winner of Mr. Gay India.
+He represented India at International Mr Gay Competition in 2008.

 Mr. Gay India got tremendous national and international recognition only after Nolan Lewis from Mumbai made it to the top 10 at the Mr. Gay World pageant in 2013.
 He paved way for the next winner, Sushant Divgikar, who went on to represent India in 2014 in Rome.

 Sushant Divgikar broke all existing records by a splendid performance at the Mr. Gay World pageant in Rome that year and won 3 individual sub awards as well as the team sports sub award alongside delegates from Iceland, Indonesia and Hong Kong.
 He won 3 individual sub awards viz.
 Mr.Gay World Congeniality, Mr.Gay World People's Choice and Mr.Gay World Art challenge.
 Sushant made it to the top 10 but did not succeed in bringing his home country the crown.

 In 2015, Sushant was announced the National Producer and Director for India and was in charge of the Indian leg of the pageant, making him the youngest National producer in the pageant's history while also being the reigning Mr.Gay INDIA at the time.
 Sushant continued his reign for a record, two years and represented not only the gay community but also the entire LGBT community in India's biggest celebrity reality show, Bigg Boss in its eighth season.

-first contestant from Odisha to win the crown.
-Anwesh Sahoo represented India in Malta, Europe for Mr.Gay World 2016 and made it to the top 12.
+In 2016, Anwesh Sahoo became the first contestant from Odisha, and the youngest winner at just 20 years of age to win the crown.
+Anwesh represented India in Malta, Europe for Mr.Gay World 2016 and made it to the top 12.
 In 2017 Darshan Mandhana won the Mr Gay India 2017 crown and represented India at Mr Gay World 2017 where he made to top 10.